-METHODS OF PRODUCTION OF SAMPLES FOR DIELECTRIC SPECTROSCOPY

-Marián Klampár

-Doctoral Degree Programme (2), FEEC BUT E-mail: xklamp00@stud.feec.vutbr.cz

-Supervised by: Karel Liedermann

-E-mail: liederm@feec.vutbr.cz

-Abstract: One of the important fields in dielectric spectroscopy is a production of quality samples needed for dielectric measurements.
-Many methods are currently used for these purposes and they are integrated into the actual measurement.
-On the basis of an experiment I have explored these methods and found out their advantages and disadvantages.
-Materials used to manufacture moulds for production of epoxy sample with nanofillers had to satisfy these conditions: high temperature resistance, low surface friction and ductility.
-On the basis of these requirements, various materials such as metal, glass, Teflon and different types of foils were studied.
-In the conclusion, the most suitable method for production of samples for dielectric spectroscopy measurement was chosen.

-Keywords: Dielectric measurements, Glass, Teflon, Metal, Template, Sample preparation

-1. INTRODUCTION

-The most important part for examining the issue of dielectric spectroscopy is to have quality produced samples to measure.
+NEW WAYS OF FABRICATION OF EXPERIMENTAL SAMPLES FOR DIELECTRICAL MEASUREMENTS Marián Klampár, Juraj Szőcs Doctoral Degree Programme (3), FEEC BUT E-mail: {xklamp00, xszocs00}@stud.feec.vutbr.cz Aneta Lontrasová Bachelor Degree Programme (3), FSci MUNI E-mail: 341653@mail.muni.cz Supervised by: Karel Liedermann E-mail: liederm@feec.vutbr.cz Abstract: It has been proven that most of problems with samples, made for measurement, are encountered during manufacturing process.
+Samples can be produced by several manufacturing processes and even a subtle abnormality or defect may render such sample useless.
+These faults are further discovered during measurement and usage.
+Scientific sample measurement hereby aids in discovery of errors in production stage.
+Recently published studies discussing moulds made of different materials and its impact on sample manufacturing raised a lot of attention among scientist.
+The goal was to create samples considerably better than produced nowadays, so they could match specific criteria - most notably nanofiller distribution, sample thickness, dielectrical properties, etc. Keywords: Sample preparation, Dielectric measurements, Teflon, Metal, 1.
+INTRODUCTION The most important part for examining the issue of dielectric spectroscopy is to have quality produced samples to measure.
 For this purpose there are professional moulds that are used, such as moulds from ABB Company.
 This company deals with the large-scale production of dielectric materials.
 The use of the ABB mould, for making epoxy with nanofillers of different types, was found unsuitable.
 Since the Agilent 4284 LCR bridge could not measure the capacitance of dielectric materials used in the production, a new satisfactory mould for the samples had to be made.
 On this basis, the research was redirected and focused on the methods of production of samples themselves; so they would comply with the conditions set by the LCR bridge.
 Various methods with their individual advantages and disadvantages will be explored in this article.

-2. PRESENT STATE AND BACKGROUND

-Dielectric relaxation spectroscopy (DRS) has been an established tool for the investigation of molecular dynamics of materials for a long time [1].
+2. PRESENT STATE AND BACKGROUND Dielectric relaxation spectroscopy (DRS) has been an established tool for the investigation of molecular dynamics of materials for a long time [1].
 Developments in instrumentation and in measurement technique allow the study of dielectric properties in wide frequency and temperature ranges $(10^{-6} \text{ Hz} - 10^{15} \text{ Hz}, 10 \text{ K} - 1000 \text{ K})$ and for very different materials, ranging from materials for biomedical engineering up to insulations for HV rotating electric engines and power grids [2].
 At the present time there are many devices and methods used for the measurement.
 In this research, the sample was inserted into a parallel-plate electrode system, and that was connected to the LCR bridge, and the data were further processed by the computer.
 In spite of corrections that have been enabled on the device, the data was reflecting large errors in the samples produced in the original ABB mould, see Fig. 1, and they could not be used.
 Therefore, the research had to focus to the sample production process.
 The original mould satisfied important requirements such as virtually no roughness of the surface material of the mould, high durability and simple disassembly.
 However, the thickness of samples produced in this original mould was approximately 2 mm.
 The capacitance of these samples was of the order of 3 pF, which was below the measurement capabilities of the LCR bridge.
-It was, therefore, important to decrease the sample thickness to as low as possible, to approximately $100 - 500 \mu m$ .
+It was, therefore, important to decrease the sample thickness to as low as possible, to approximately $100 - 500 \mu m$.
 This was experimentally achieved by grinding original samples off.
 However, in the grinding process we experienced large material losses, and samples also suffered from susceptibility to cracking.